-Polarised, unequal, enraged and spiritually bereft, the American experiment, under Donald Trump, looks to be on the brink of failure.
+Polarised, enraged and spiritually bereft, America under Donald Trump seems to be on the brink of failure.

-Entertaining, terrifying and timely, Tired of Winning is searing analysis from an inimitable political thinker, set loose on the schisms and the clamour of contemporary America.
+Entertaining and terrifying in equal measure, Tired of Winning reveals the schisms and the clamour of contemporary America.